Magness, Arkansas: Geography

+Magness is located in eastern Independence County.

 According to the United States Census Bureau, Magness has an area of 1.5 sqkm, all land.
 The town is named after a family, or one of its members (probably Colonel Morgan Magness), who was prominent in Independence County before the Civil War.
 They were the largest slaveholding family in the county, but since Independence County, located in the mountains, had few slaves, the Magnesses had less than 20.

 Transportation

+Arkansas Highway 69 passes through the town, leading east 2 mi to Newark and north 3 mi to Sulphur Rock.
+Batesville, the county seat, is 12 mi to the northwest via Highway 69.